zhaolianhe/DeepMusics/README.md

 Here we use several common cancer types to show how the framework was built and tested.

   Deep learning methods have been applied in bioinformatics because of their strong ability for capturing of nonlinear relationships, from their fitted trails and a flexible model design.

+## Install
+To use DeepMultiOmics, do the following:

+1.Install the environment
+2.Prepare data
+3.Train and evaluate DeepMultiOmics

 ## Data

 Pathway prior knowledge information is from the Molecular Signatures Database(MSigDB).